 Stress incontinence is a leakage of urine that happens when you are active or when there is pressure on your pelvic area.
 You had surgery to correct this problem.
 This article tells you how to take care of yourself after you leave the hospital.

 Stress incontinence is a leakage of urine that happens when you are active or when there is pressure on your pelvic area.
-Walking or doing other exercise, lifting, coughing, sneezing, and laughing can all cause stress incontinence.
+Walking or doing other exercise, lifting, coughing, sneezing, and laughing can all cause urine leakage if you have stress incontinence.
 You had surgery to correct this problem.
-Your doctor operated on the ligaments and other body tissues that hold your bladder or urethra in place.
+Your surgeon may have operated on the ligaments and other body tissues that hold your bladder or urethra in place.

 You may be tired and need more rest for about 4 weeks.
 You may have pain or discomfort in your vaginal area or leg for a few months.
 Light bleeding or discharge from the vagina is normal.